hsablonniere/markleft/labs-md/think-tank.md

 #### Better moves

 * If you look closer to the DOM, the `.map` is bigger than `.area`.
 This means sometimes the tank should move and sometimes, the map should move.
-* Implement a system that allow that in a smart way.
+* Implement a system that allow that in a smart way. `thinkTank` will help you to know the different size, positions and where the tank is going (with vectors).

 ### Rules